Maintaining your EV

 How much will a new EV battery cost?

 EV battery replacements are a relatively rare occurrence.
-For example, just 1.5% of the batteries in this EV community of 15,000 have been replaced.
+For example, just 2.5 per cent of the batteries in this EV community of 20,000 have been replaced, and just one per cent of electric vehicles built on or after 2016 have had their batteries replaced.

 EV batteries are by far the most expensive component in the vehicles, but they are designed to last much longer than standard batteries in conventional vehicles.
 Most manufacturers offer 8 or 10-year or a limited kilometre warranty on the battery, exceeding the typical mechanical warranty on internal combustion engine cars.

-If an EV battery fails outside of warranty, it could cost between $2,000 and $12,000 to replace, not dissimilar to the cost of replacing an ICE engine.
+If an EV battery fails outside of warranty, it could cost between $2,000 for a hybrid battery and up to $35,000 for a long-range EV battery to replace, not dissimilar to the cost of replacing either old or high-tech ICE engines.
 There are many variables, from battery size to labour charges, so contact the manufacturer to get an exact quote.
-As the EV market grows, economies of scale should see battery prices fall.

 If you are interested in buying an EV, see our calculator to determine which EV is best for you.